STARS4ALL/tessdb-server/README.md

 It is not possible to assign beforehand where a given TESS instruments will be deployed.
 Besides, a given TESS instruments could be temporally moved from one site to another.
 So, to maintain the current location where a given TESS is deployed, there is another file named `config/tess_location.json` where this relationship is established.

 ## Instrument filtering
 *For personal use only*.
 In order to reject readings from other TESS instruments coming to your own personal database, you can specify an instrument name (or a list of instrument names).
-All readings whose instrument names do no match the one defined in the configuration file will be silently discarded.
+All readings whose instrument names do not match the one defined in the configuration file will be silently discarded.

 ## Sunrise / Sunset filtering
 It is recommended to activate the sunrise/sunset filter to reject TESS readings coming in daytime and avoid unnecessary grouth in the database.